-Growing high atop Sweden’s Fulufajallet Mountain is a Norway Spruce that sure doesn’t look like much – except that it’s an estimated 9,550 years old and goes by the name of Old Tjikko.
+Growing high atop Sweden’s Fulufajallet Mountain is a Norway Spruce that sure doesn’t look like much—but this little tree is an estimated 9,550 years old, and goes by the name of Old Tjikko.

 Though the tree may have spent millennia as a shrub before the climate warmed enough for it to grow into the spindly tree we see today, scientists had a hunch Old Tjikko was part of an ancient clonal organism.
 When setting out to establish the tree’s exact age, they carbon dated the roots system beneath the tree itself, revealing the true age of Old Tjikko.

 To add even farther to the charm of this scraggly nine thousand year old tree Old Tjikko was named after discoverer Leif Kullman’s dog.